A unifying framework for ghost-free Lorentz-invariant Lagrangian field theories: Conclusions

-\paragraph{Conclusions.---} We develop a general framework for ghost-free, Lorentz-invariant, Lagrangian field theories.
-We reformulate the general ghost-free Lagrangians in the language of differential forms.
-The differential forms in the wedge products are the matter differential forms (which are constructed from spin-0, spin-1, p-form fields) and the geometric differential forms (which include vielbeins and curvature two-forms).
+To summarize, we propose a general framework for Lorentz-invariant Lagrangian field theories that are free of the Ostrogradsky's scalar ghost.
+The ghost-free terms are reformulated in the language of differential forms.
+The differential forms in the wedge products are the matter differential forms (which are constructed from spin-0, spin-1, p-form, spin-2 matter fields) and the geometric differential forms (which include vielbeins and curvature two-forms).

-The proposed ghost-free models deserve more careful examination to see whether they are indeed healthy.
-One of the most interesting case is the new kinetic terms for graviton $\mathcal L^{(2)}_{1,j}$ with only one curvature two-form in the wedge product.
-In the symmetric gauge, they were constructed before by dimensional deconstruction and negatives results were found in various approaches in \cite{deRham:2013tfa}.
-The new kinetic term in the triangular gauge \cite{gr-kin} might have more promise to be ghost-free as recent results in \cite{DeFelice:2015hla} showed that less degrees of freedom are propagating by Lorentz-violation.
-Another interesting possibility is to extend the high derivative Lovelock terms to the cases of bi-/multi- gravitons.

-It will be interesting to find first order formulations for these high derivative action by introducing auxiliary variables.
-Then the high derivative actions are recovered by solving the equations of motion of these auxiliary variables.
-The case of Galilean invariant theories has been done, where they can be thought of as Wess-Zumino terms \cite{Goon:2012dy}.
+New building blocks for scalar-ghost-free models are proposed.
+Ostrogradsky's scalar ghost is absent in eq.\eqref{gen-form} by construction.
+But it is not clear whether all of them can be consistently covariantized or nonlinearly extended.
+In the case of spin-2 fields, we propose fully nonlinear completions for the new perturbative terms.
+They are constructed naturally in the vielbein formulation.
+The absence of the Boulware-Deser ghost in these novel nonlinear derivative terms \cite{gr-kin} \cite{Li:2015iwc} provides evidence for the effectiveness of the language of differential forms.

 General ghost-free theories for half-integer spin fields are not well-explored.
-They are important because the matter content in the standard model of particle physics consists of spin-$\frac 1 2$ particles.
-Only in the vielbein formulation, the Dirac spinors are coupled to gravity.
-The reformulation of our framework in the language of differential forms should be a proper starting point for the investigation of the general ghost-free theories for half-integer spin fields.
-In addition, the novel duality might be elucidated by spinor or tangent/cotangent bundles formulations.
+They are important because fermionic matter in the standard model of particle physics consists of spin-$\frac 1 2$ particles.
+Spinors are associated with the double covering of the Lorentz group.
+To be compatible with general covariance, a finite dimensional spinor lives in the local Lorentz frame and its coupling to gravity requires the vielbein formulation.
+The reformulation of our framework in the language of differential forms may be a proper starting point.
+In addition, the novel duality might be elucidated in the spinor formulation.

+The conventional paradigm is that we need gauge symmetries to eliminate dangerous ghost-like degrees of freedom.
+The developments \cite{deRham:2010kj,vector-galileon} in recent years however indicate that, even if gauge symmetries are broken, we can still have a correct number of dynamical degrees of freedom.
+What persists in these new models is the antisymmetric structure.
+One of the goals of this work is to show that using antisymmetric structure, which is weaker than gauge invariance, we are still able to avoid the presence of ghosts, at least in the case of Ostrogradsky's scalar ghost.